NOA constitution template

 1. Strong Leadership

 Is responsible for developing the strategic vision and direction of its NOA, in consultation with members, and for ensuring good governance.
 Effective NOA Executive Committees should be made up of four to eight Olympians with a mix of ages, genders and sports. that are living in their home country.
-NOA Executive Committees should have term limits of four years with and should not be allowed to serve more than two terms.
+NOA Executive Committees should have term limits of four years and should not be allowed to serve more than two terms.
 There should be at least four Executive Committee meetings annually with at least one in person (the others can be by phone, Skype, Whatsapp, etc.)

 WOA Code of Conduct

 The code outlines the expected behaviours of the WOA EXCO and NOA leadership.

 Is important to ensure the NOA can be sustained and have a strong legacy.
 Therefore, you should think ahead and identify and nurture potential future leaders.

 2. Good Governance

 If your NOA is an independent legal entity, a Constitution is an essential tool for good governance.
 WOA has produced a template NOA Constitution as a guideline.
 Constitutions should be reviewed and updated at least once every four years.

 Should be held to determine the NOA Executive Committee or Commission Members.
 Elections should be overseen by an objective, independent entity to ensure fairness.
 Elections should be held every four years in line with the WOA's recommended term limit (see Executive Committees above).
 All executive committee members should abide by the terms as mentioned in the Letter of Appointment and Code of Conduct.

 Annual General Meetings

 Are the opportunity to stage elections, update constitutions, discuss successful projects and map out the future.
 These meetings should be constructive, engaging and fun for your members.
 Host the meeting in an interesting location, arrange a reunion / networking party afterwards or arrange an OLY Presentation.
 Plan ahead and communicate the date well in advance.